-The intake coordinator is the family’s first contact with ChicagoCAC.
-The coordinator provides initial information about what a visit to the center will entail, including the forensic interview, family advocacy services and often a medical exam.
-The intake coordinator also gets information about a child’s special needs, ensuring the team is prepared to provide the best experience possible for the child.
+The intake team is the first contact families will make with ChicagoCAC.
+Our family service coordinators schedule a family’s visit to the center, note any concerns prior to the visit, and help provide a calming, welcome sense of the agency and its partners.
+The coordinator provides initial information about what a visit to the center will entail, including family advocacy services, the forensic interview, and possibly a medical exam.
+During this initial call, the coordinator learns more about the child’s unique needs, ensuring the team is prepared to provide the best experience possible for the child.

-The intake coordinator works closely with the doctor, detective, child protection specialist and assistant state’s attorney to ensure that each team member is available to provide comprehensive services to the child and family during their visit to the center.
+The coordinator works closely with a detective, child protection specialist, assistant state’s attorney, and doctor to ensure that each team member is available to provide comprehensive services to the child and family during their visit to the center.

-Once the family and team are scheduled, the intake team works with ChicagoCAC’s transportation team to get families to and from the center.
-If families do not have their own vehicle, ChicagoCAC’s drivers are available to pick them up and return them home in our minivans.
+Once the family and team are scheduled, intake staff work with ChicagoCAC’s transportation team to get families to and from the center.
+If families do not have their own vehicle, ChicagoCAC’s drivers are available to pick them up and return them home in our minivans or we arrange Lyft rides.
 By taking care of the logistics of a trip, we make it easier for families to engage in the healing services they need.